danielaparker/jsoncons/doc/Examples.md

 <div id="E3"/>

-#### I want to look up a key, if found, return the value converted to type T, otherwise, return a default value of type T.
+#### Look up a key, if found, return the value converted to type T, otherwise, return a default value of type T.

 ```c++
 json j = json::object{